RecAll-spaced-repetition/recall-corp/backend/docs/configuration_environment_setup.md

 This document covers the environment configuration, dependency management, and setup procedures for the recall-back application.
 It details the required configuration files, environment variables, and setup processes for both local development and Docker deployment scenarios.

-For information about the application architecture and service layer setup, see [Application Architecture](https://deepwiki.com/FIT-2024-RecALL/recall-back/3-application-architecture).
-For deployment infrastructure details, see [Docker Compose Services](https://deepwiki.com/FIT-2024-RecALL/recall-back/2.1-docker-compose-services).

 ## Environment Configuration Files

 The application requires several environment configuration files located in the `config/` directory.
 These files configure authentication, database connections, object storage, and AI services.